ground-creative/YourHomeServer/README.md

 ### Query scene configuration

-Create a scene just like the previous example and use either info as action of specify device fields found in the schema file:
+Create a scene just like the previous example and use either info as action or specify device fields found in the schema file:
 ```
 "air-values":
 {